The Case Against Adnan Syed Will Serve As a New Trial for Many Reasons

 Syed, who is currently in prison charged with the murder of Hae Min Lee, became a national figure when Serial debuted in 2014.
 Now, Berg is attempting to get even deeper into the story of what happened to both Syed and Lee.
 E!
 News spoke with the director and Rabia Chaudry, a family friend and advocate.

 "The film really does pick up where Serial left off.
-There have been a lot of developments, in his case especially, but investigate this whole story thoroughly.
+There have been a lot of developments, in his case especially, but we investigate this whole story thoroughly.
 We go down a lot of interesting paths that I think you'd need the visual medium to explore," Berg said.

 "We talked to a lot of people that weren't around during the podcast.
 I think we go much deeper now because time has helped us and Serial has helped to unearth a lot of new information, so hopefully we're much closer to the truth now," Berg said.